ohovey1/ohovey1/README.md

+# About Me

-Current graduate student at Binghamton University pursuing an MS in Information Systems, specialization in Applied Data Science.
+I am a current graduate student at Binghamton University pursuing an MS in Information Systems, with a specialization in Applied Data Science.
 Check out my GitHub repositories to see what I'm working on!

 ### Tech Skills: